evancz/guide.elm-lang.org/book/README.md

 # An Introduction to Elm

-**Elm is a functional language that compiles to JavaScript.** It competes with projects like React as a tool for creating websites and web apps.
-Elm has a very strong emphasis on simplicity, ease-of-use, and quality tooling.
+**Elm is a functional language that compiles to JavaScript.** It helps you make websites and web apps.
+It has a very strong emphasis on simplicity, ease-of-use, and quality tooling.

 This guide will:

   - Teach you the fundamentals of programming in Elm.
-  - Show you how to make interactive apps with *The Elm Architecture*.
+  - Show you how to make interactive apps with **The Elm Architecture**.
   - Emphasize principles and patterns that generalize to programming in any language.

 By the end I hope you will not only be able to create great web apps in Elm, but also understand the core ideas and patterns that make Elm nice to use.

-If you are on the fence, I can safely guarantee that if you give Elm a shot and actually make a project in it, you will end up writing better JavaScript and React code.
+If you are on the fence, I can safely guarantee that if you give Elm a shot and actually make a project in it, you will end up writing better JavaScript code.
 The ideas transfer pretty easily!

 ## A Quick Sample

-Of course *I* think Elm is good, so look for yourself.

-Here is [a simple counter](https://elm-lang.org/examples/buttons).
-If you look at the code, it just lets you increment and decrement the counter:
+Here is a little program that lets you increment and decrement a number:

 ```elm
 import Browser